 These tiny fishy treats are pure minnow, they boost your cat’s nutrition as well as giving them plenty of motivation to try and get through that door.

 There’s nothing like catnip to get your kitty interested in what you’re doing.
 Will this mouse be motivation enough to get your cat to go through the door?

-If you have a pouncer, this toy is just what you need to motivate them.
+If you have a bouncer, this toy is just what you need to motivate them.
 Let the mouse dangle on one side of the door while you wait on the other to yank at the right moment!

 As you can see, there are a number of solutions available for when you choose a pet door– interior or exterior, 2-way, 4-way or selective locking.
 They’re easy to fit yourself, but a local handyman will also be able to do the job for you if you need a hand.
-Once you have a cat flap, and you’ve helped your fur baby get over any reluctance to use it, you’ll never again have to jump up in the middle of your favourite TV show because Tiddles is scratching at the front door!
+Once you have a cat flap, and you’ve helped your fur baby get over any reluctance to use it, you’ll never again have to jump up in the middle of your favorite TV show because Tiddles is scratching at the front door!